Tobias Westmeier’s Website

 Turquoise Jewel (Hypochrysops halyaetus).

-Another species endemic to Western Australia is the Varied Hairstreak (Jalmenus inous) which is usually found in large numbers in coastal areas where the caterpillars feed on different Acacia species.
+Another species endemic to Western Australia is the Varied Hairstreak (Jalmenus inous) which is often found in large numbers in coastal areas where the caterpillars feed on different Acacia species.
 While the underside looks relatively inconspicuous, the iridescent blue suffusion on the upperside of the wings creates a spectacular display, in particular on sunny days.

 Varied Hairstreak (Jalmenus inous) Varied Hairstreak (Jalmenus inous) Varied Hairstreak (Jalmenus inous)